 - Better Data Security: The more accessible and usable the database, the more it is prone to security issues.
 As the number of users increases, the data transferring or data sharing rate also increases thus increasing the risk of data security.
-It is widely used in the corporate world where companies invest money, time, and effort in large amounts to ensure data is secure and is used properly.
+It is widely used in the corporate world where companies invest large amounts of money, time, and effort to ensure data is secure and used properly.
 A Database Management System (DBMS) provides a better platform for data privacy and security policies thus, helping companies to improve Data Security.

-- Better data integration: Due to the Database Management System we have an access to well managed and synchronized form of data thus it makes data handling very easy and gives an integrated view of how a particular organization is working and also helps to keep a track of how one segment of the company affects another segment.
+- Better data integration: Due to the Database Management System we have access to well-managed and synchronized forms of data thus it makes data handling very easy and gives an integrated view of how a particular organization is working and also helps to keep track of how one segment of the company affects another segment.